 Interestingly, there are some technological innovations that are helping to lower the threshold of what must be in place for transit to work.
 Currently, in order to get “choice” riders (those who do not have to ride transit, but choose to) to participate in sufficient numbers, a service must offer frequent trips and limited wait times.
 That will require a lot of extra buses or train cars, and a lot of extra drivers and maintenance, merely to keep the wait times down; and there’s no guarantee that any of the vehicles would be used to capacity.
 This is a very cost-inefficient approach to attracting ridership.

 Continued advances in both system technology and personal technology may offer ways to serve more riders with less investment.
 Technology can help identify peaks in ridership and reduce headways to suit.
 In terms of personal technology, apps already allow individuals to accurately track the schedule and progress of public transit– minimizing wait times and allowing personalized route planning.
-Having handheld access to transit information will be important to supporting it.
+Having handheld access to transit information will be important to support it.

 From the broadest perspective, with all the challenges and opportunities facing transportation in Huntsville, the key will be to put a plan in place.
-Particularly in terms of traditionally underserved modes like bicycles, pedestrians, and transit, laying out a community supported vision is the first step in achieving better implementation.
+Particularly in terms of traditionally underserved modes like bicycles, pedestrians, and transit, laying out a community-supported vision is the first step in achieving better implementation.

 Even if the community doesn’t see, for instance, a new BRT network for another ten years, the time to begin planning for it, studying its viability, and identifying supportive land use strategies is now.